maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 Again, higher land values are consistent with lower housing prices.[^demand_suppression]

 Because Condon insists that only upzoning can cause higher land values, his approach to value capture is woefully incomplete.
-As we've seen, land values in First Shaughnessy have quadrupled, despite zero upzonings.
+As we've seen, land values in First Shaughnessy have multiplied, despite zero upzonings.
 This land lift is driven by increased demand, and cannot be captured by regulations that apply only conditional on redevelopment.
 Condon's fixation on upzoning has blinded him to billions of dollars in land lift that should have been captured for public benefit.
-The solution is to tax land values unconditionally, as with a land value tax.[^unconditional_tax] Moreover, the same focus on upzoning means that Condon prescribes taxing new housing, while leaving old housing untouched; this makes him a favorite among NIMBY activists.
+The solution is to tax land values unconditionally, as with a land value tax.[^unconditional_tax] In fact, we can see that the 2019 [property tax](https://www2.gov.bc.ca/gov/content/taxes/property-taxes/annual-property-tax/school-tax/additional-school-tax-rate) did appear to reduce land values;
+Moreover, the same focus on upzoning means that Condon prescribes taxing new housing, while leaving old housing untouched; this makes him a favorite among NIMBY activists.

-# Incidence of development taxes
+# VI.
+A partial grasp of development taxes

 Condon does not have a model of the land market as a whole.
 Instead he analyzes a single parcel, which leads to a misleading analysis of development charges: